beeware/cricket/docs/internals/backends.rst

 The Django and the unittest mechanisms for executing tests are different.
 The Django backend is a thin hook into the Django test execution machinery.
-The unittest backend is a slightly less thin hook into the unittest modele.
+The unittest backend is a slightly less thin hook into the unittest module.
 The key requirements of the executor backend are:

   1. The ability to stream well-formed output to stdout